Skip to content

 Android Attestation Deep Dive

 This page explains how trust is established from boot through app installation and how that state is proven to a back-end service via Android hardware attestation.
-It expands on certificate chains, the KeyDescription schema, verification steps, and edge cases, and it ties these to the Android Verified Boot (AVB) chain and APK signing.
+It expands on certificate chains, the KeyDescription schema, verification steps, and edge cases, and ties these to Android Verified Boot (AVB) and APK signing.

 High-level structure of an Android key attestation result